I would like to hang CURTAINS in my room. What are the DIMENSIONS of each Residence Hall's WINDOWS?

 Most of the windows in First-Year residence halls measure 48″ wide by 64″ high.
 We suggest using tension rods to hang curtains.
 They're widely available at home stores.

 First, you need to fill out and return the Medical Documentation for Special Housing Request Form, found on the Student GHQ under Student Affairs Information: First Year Forms.
 Then, the Student Health Center will review your request.
 Finally, you will be notified via your W&L email account if your request has been approved.
-This process occurs on a rolling basis throughout the summer.
+This process occurs on a rolling basis beginning in August.

 The policy of the Office of Residential Life is that students need to live in their first room assignment for at least six weeks before submitting a request to switch rooms.
 If you think you have an extenuating circumstance, you will need to contact Dean Rodocker, but please know that most of the first-year rooms are occupied.